-"Happy Christmas, Sherlock," he said.
+"Merry Christmas, Sherlock," he said.

 Sherlock raised his eyes and then leaned over to give John another peck on the lips, his own lips and breath still tinged with the warmth of sleep and the smell of their bed.

-"Happy Christmas, John," he replied.
+"Merry Christmas, John," he replied.